SR&ED Capital Expenditures Policy

 3.2.4 SR&ED capital expenditure deduction deemed capital cost allowance

-If the pool of deductible SR&ED expenditures includes an expenditure for capital property, the same property cannot also be claimed for CCA.
+If the pool of deductible SR&ED expenditures includes an expenditure for depreciable property, the same property cannot also be claimed for CCA.
 Therefore, a claimant is prevented from duplicating deductions for capital expenditures by claiming CCA on such expenditures as well as deducting the SR&ED capital expenditure in determining their income for tax purposes in the year.

 For the purposes of the rules concerning depreciable property (definition of depreciable property, recapture rules, etc.), an SR&ED capital expenditure deducted by the claimant in determining their income for tax purposes in the year will be deemed to be an amount that has been allowed to the claimant as CCA.
-The SR&ED capital expenditure deducted by the claimant in the year is deemed to be claimed as CCA in order to satisfy other rules of the Income Tax Act.
-The treatment of the sale of SR&ED capital property is an example of these rules (see section 9.1).
+The SR&ED capital expenditure deducted by the claimant in the year is deemed to be claimed as CCA to satisfy other rules of the Income Tax Act.
+The treatment of the sale of SR&ED property is an example of these rules (see section 9.1).

-SR&ED capital property is also deemed to be of a separate prescribed class for CCA.
+SR&ED property is also deemed to be of a separate prescribed class for CCA.
 As such, an amount may be required to be included in the claimant's income as recapture of CCA if the property is disposed of (see section 9.1).
-For more information, please refer to the Recapture of SR&ED Investment Tax Credit Policy.
+For more information, refer to the Recapture of SR&ED Investment Tax Credit Policy.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Section 13 Rules concerning depreciable property